-- There is no language requirement for this course and no prior knowledge of Japanese popular culture is necessary. - While there is no formal attendance policy for this class, students are expected to attend class regularly and complete all assigned work on-time.
-Penalities will be assessed for work that is submitted late. - Students are naturally expected to come to each class having already read all the required readings and prepared to discuss them.
-Please note that only select lecture slides will be uploaded to D2L. - Students will submit two assignments (reading response and thesis statement) online via Turn-it-in. - Make-Up Work will only be allowed with proper documentation such as a doctor's note or a letter from an academic advisor. - Readings, lecture slides, the syllabus, and so forth, will be posted on D2L.
+- This course will involve mostly joint learning assignments, and students will work together in groups and complete assignments collaboratively for the majority of the term. - There is no language requirement for this course and no prior knowledge of videogames is needed. - Students are naturally expected to come to each class having already read all the required readings and prepared to discuss them.
+An attendance sheet will be circulated daily. - Make-up Work will only be allowed with proper documentation from a physician or academic advisor. - Readings, lecture slides, the syllabus, etc. will be posted on D2L.
 You are expected to check the course website daily.
-Please make sure the email address registered with U of C is one you check frequently or you may miss out on class announcements! - Students are expected to complete their own individual work and assignments found to be copied or plagiarized will be severely punished with the offending students reported to the SLLLC and the Dean's office.
+Please make sure the email address registered with U of C is one you check frequently or you may miss out on class announcements!
+Additional guidelines appear on the course syllabus.